Pre-commit Hooks Setup for Python Static Analysis

 Should I run pre-commit hooks on all files or only staged changes?
 Run linters on staged files for speed.
 Execute type checkers with pass_filenames: false on the full repository to maintain inference accuracy.

 How do I reduce pre-commit hook execution time in large monorepos?
 Enable persistent caching.
-Exclude generated and legacy directories.
+Exclude generated and legacy directories via exclude: regex.
 Parallelize independent hooks using stages: [pre-commit].

 How do I handle third-party library type stubs in pre-commit?
 Install required stubs via additional_dependencies in the hook configuration.
-This ensures consistent resolution across all developer machines.
+This ensures consistent resolution across all developer machines, independent of their local virtual environment.